mwt/matthewthom.as/_posts/2021-04-16-r-fix-onedrive.md

 This is a quick post about how to fix an annoying R bug on Windows 10 caused by OneDrive.
 Many users use OneDrive to sync their Documents folder.
 Unfortunately, R stores libraries in the Documents folder, and OneDrive creates sync locks that interfere with the installation and updating of packages.

 The solution is to set the `R_LIBS_USER` environment variable to a folder that is not synced by OneDrive.
-This can be done by following these steps:
+This can be done by running [this script](/gh/scripts/r_fix/r_fix.ps1) or by following these steps:

 1. Open the Run window (<kbd>Win</kbd> + <kbd>R</kbd>)
 2. Paste `rundll32 sysdm.cpl,EditEnvironmentVariables` and hit OK.